-The COVID-19 Pandemic is expected to impact the operations of the Board in 2022-23.
+The COVID-19 Pandemic is expected to impact the operations of the Board in 2023-24.
 The key expected impacts are:

-- · volatility in financial markets will impact overall returns and valuations of financial assets; - unknown impact on commercial real estate returns and valuations arising from a period of shut down and lock down; and - general economic uncertainty potentially reducing the willingness of donees to make donations or bequests to the public health entities and the increasing funding requirements of the public health entities.
+- · volatility in financial markets will impact overall returns and valuations of financial assets; and - general economic uncertainty potentially reducing the willingness of donees to make donations or bequests to the public health entities and the increasing funding requirements of the public health entities.